Louis Scarcella: Shabaka Shakur (2015)

 Shabaka Shakur, originally named Louis Holmes, was wrongfully convicted in 1989 for the double murder of two former high-school classmates the previous year.
 Scarcella testified that Shakur confessed to killing the men after an argument about car payments.
 Shakur denied this, and his supposed confession did not include his signature or any recording or handwritten notes that would have been standard documentation procedure.
 He was sentenced to two consecutive 20-to-life sentences.
 Steadfast in his innocence, Shakur served 27 years in prison before Judge Desmond Green vacated his conviction in 2015, writing that there was "a reasonable probability that the alleged confession of defendant was indeed fabricated" and attributing to Scarcella "a propensity to embellish or fabricate statements".
 District Attorney Thompson agreed not to retry the case.
-The city and state paid a combined $8.3 million in damages to Shakur, who lamented the years and the parenthood possibilities that he lost due to his wrongful conviction.
+The city and state paid a combined $9.1 million or $8.3 million in damages to Shakur (sources differ), who lamented the years and the parenthood possibilities that he lost due to his wrongful conviction.